 - Green Beans – Use fresh green beans that are bright in color.
 You just need to rinse them and trim the ends.

-How To Make Gorgonzola Green Beans
+How To Make Seasoned Green Beans in Three Easy Steps

 - Prep – Rinse and trim the green beans.